K-12 Student Organizations

 Mighty Math offers math tutoring to struggling students at Taylor Elementary weekdays after school.

 North Boys Enrichment Program matches CC volunteers with at-risk boys at North Middle School who are struggling to succeed in the school environment.

 Public Achievement is a national youth initiative that engages young people in community based civic education and public work.
 Public work is the difficult process of working with a group of diverse people to solve public problems and make a lasting contribution to our communities and world.
 The larger goal of the program is to expand notions of politics, democracy and citizenship by empowering CC students as agents of public change.
 Students in Public Achievement at Colorado College coach small groups of local public school students in the development and implementation of projects designed to promote community wellness and resilience, and acquire valuable civic skills in the process.
 Community work study positions are available for students who qualify.

-Volunteer Action (VA) matches CC role models with 4th and 5th grade students from West and Edison Elementary Schools.
+Volunteer Action (VA) matches CC role models with 4th and 5th grade students from West Elementary School.
 They participate in fun, planned activities both on and off the CC Campus.